-The English language has three basic tenses: past, present, and future.
-Within these verb tenses, there is a perfect form to indicate completed action, a progressive form to indicate ongoing action, and a perfect progressive form to indicate ongoing action that will be completed at some definite time.
-For example:
+Within these three verb tenses, there is a progressive form to indicate ongoing action, a perfect form to indicate completed action, and a perfect progressive form to indicate ongoing action that will be completed at some definite time.

-"Emily had said that she went to the mall.”
-Said is a past perfect tense verb that describes reported speech.
+"Emily had said that she went to the mall."

-“They were driving for three days.”
-Were driving is a past progressive tense verb that describes a previous action which took place over a period of time.
+"Were driving" is a past progressive tense verb that describes a previous action which took place over a period of time.

 Forming Past Tense Verbs

 To construct a past tense verb, the first question you must answer is whether the verb is regular or irregular.

 As you might guess by the name, most verbs are regular verbs.
 Regular verbs follow this pattern.

 had been walking

 will have been walking

 Simple Form: Regular past tense verbs in simple form end in "-ed."